LIPS-scheme/lips/REFERENCE.md

 (filter fn list)
 (filter regex list)

-Higher order function that call `fn` for each element of the list and return list for only those elements for which funtion return true value.
-If called with regex it will create matcher function.
+Higher-order function that calls `fn` for each element of the list and return a new list for only those elements for which fn returns a truthy value.
+If called with a regex it will create a matcher function.
 ```

 ## find